AccelNA/timeLogs/README.md

 ###Prerequisites

 * First you need to install Node.js.
 In this application we have used different types of Node packeages.
 You can find [installation details from here](https://nodejs.org).
-* Inserver side we are using php and databse is MySql, So you need to install [WAMP server](http://www.wampserver.com/en/) or [LAMP Server](https://help.ubuntu.com/community/ApacheMySQLPHP).
+* In server side, we are using php and databse is MySql, So you need to install [WAMP server](http://www.wampserver.com/en/) or [LAMP Server](https://help.ubuntu.com/community/ApacheMySQLPHP).

 To Build this application, You need to have some configurations done in your root folder.
 The entire source [code avalibale here](https://github.com/AccelNA/timeLogs).
 In the root folder **_timeLogs_** have two subfolder which named as **_WEB_** and **_API_**.